JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

     ctest -R get_

-You can run the remaining tests from the login node, because ``mpiexec``/``mpirun`` will dispatch them on a compute node.
-You can also run them interactively on a compute node after running
+It is recommended to run the remaining tests interactively on a compute node using

 .. code-block:: bash

     salloc --nodes=1 --time=30 -I
+    # Required for Intel so that serial jobs of MPI-enabled executables
+    # run without having to call them through mpiexec/mpirun
+    unset "${!SLURM@}"

 or you can submit a batch script to the queue through ``sbatch``.
 Here is a sample slurm batch script: